OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-cd-to-co/index.md

 ## Restarting pods

-Let's take a look at another example, this time restarting the pet clinic application.
+Let's take a look at another example, this time restarting the PetClinic application.

 The script below finds pods whose names start with **petclinic** and deletes them.
 Because these pods were created by a Kubernetes deployment, they will be recreated automatically, essentially performing a pod restart: